 As you can see, the gameplay is extremely easy to understand.
 You only need to combine all the different shapes as they fall until a horizontal row is filled.
 Then said row disappears, clearing that particular line, up to a total of 4 consecutive rows.
 After a certain number of cleared rows, the blocks start to fall faster and faster, increasing the difficulty until the entire playing area is full, prompting a game-over.

-Pajitnov showed the game to his colleagues at the Academy, who became easily addicted to it and two of them, Dmitry Pavlovsky and Vadim Gerasimov (who was sixteen years-old at the time!) helped Pajitnov port the game to DOS and later distribute it through BBS in 1995.
+Pajitnov showed the game to his colleagues at the Academy, who became easily addicted to it and 2 of them, Dmitry Pavlovsky and Vadim Gerasimov (who was sixteen years-old at the time!) helped Pajitnov port the game to DOS and later distribute it through BBS in 1995.

 But back in Russia, following the initial success of the game, Pajitnov was forced to give the rights of Tetris to Elektronorgtechnica (Elorg), a state-run organization, for 10 years.
-But Elorg’s director at the time, Alexander Alexinko, found out that Andromeda was selling Tetris rights (which they had no legal claim to) to almost everybody, including Atari, Sega and a certain Dutch publisher called Henk Rogers.
+But Elorg’s director at the time, Alexander Alexinko, found out that Andromeda and Mirrorsoft were selling Tetris rights (which they had no legal claim to) to almost everybody, including Atari, Sega and a certain Dutch publisher called Henk Rogers.

 Tetris arcade version by Atari.
 (Video courtesy of 90’s Arcade Games)

 Henk Rogers’ participation was key in finally securing the game’s rights.
 After watching a version of the game in the Las Vegas’ Computer Electronic Show in 1988, Rogers saw its commercial potential and broke a deal with Nintendo, but unfortunately, Tengen (a subsidiary of Atari) already made a version of Tetris for the NES:

 Tetris for the NES by Tengen (Video courtesy of EMN Company)